 A National Park Service Community Science Project

-To better understand coyotes, scientists are analyzing their diet in two different ways: one is with help from local community scientists who collect and analyze scats and the second method is collecting stable isotope samples in traditional methods to look at human-based food use.
+To better understand coyotes, scientists analyzed their diet in two different ways: one was with help from local community scientists who collected and analyzed scats and the second method was collecting stable isotope samples in traditional methods to look at human-based food use.
 In order to document coyote presence over a larger area, school groups and community scientists set up and run wildlife cameras at predetermined locations and times in residential yards and green spaces in LA.
-To understand how they move through the urban environment and what habitats they are using, researchers are radio-collaring coyotes.
-This provides location information on the animal and the opportunity to follow them with radio equipment to get behavioral information.
-Through this project we hope to provide valuable information to the public and instill a greater appreciation and understanding of ecology and wildlife in the greater LA community.
+To understand how they move through the urban environment and what habitats they are using, researchers also radio-collared coyotes.
+This provided location information on the animal and the opportunity to follow them with radio equipment to get behavioral information.
+Through this project NPS hopes to provide valuable information to the public and instill a greater appreciation and understanding of ecology and wildlife in the greater LA community.

 How you can help, right now

 Visiting Our Center

 Audubon Center at Debs Park is located at 4700 Griffin Ave, Los Angeles, CA 90031

 - Thursday to Saturday : 8:00 a.m. to 4:00 p.m.